Top 12 AI Trends Transforming E-commerce and Online Retail in 2021

 5. Automated Warehouse Processes

-Optimization and robotization within warehouses allow reducing costs of manual operations and offers time-saving ways to manage inventory.
+Optimization and robotization within warehouses allow reducing costs of manual operations and offer time-saving ways to manage inventory.
 Computer vision-powered robots, like those hosted by Amazon’s or Ocado’s warehouses, can recognize, pick, wrap, and distribute items several times faster than human employees.
 To add more, automated invoice filling-in and processing help escape errors and ensure that the right customer will get the ordered item.

 Smart warehouses allow managers to relocate the human workforce and increase productivity.
 Operations bound to predictable physical actions, data collection, and data processing are most likely to become fully automated in the short run.